-If you’ve been reading my blog recently, you know I have a thing for lavender.
-I love it for its floral aroma and because I seem to have a bit of a purple food theme.
-So when I needed a cake for my cake collection to balance out all of the chocolate cakes, I created this Earl Grey lavender cake recipe.
+I have a thing for lavender.
+I love it for its floral aroma.
+I also seem to have a bit of a purple food theme going.
+So when I needed a cake for my cake collection to balance out the chocolate cakes, I created this Earl Grey lavender cake recipe.

 This cake is the fifth cake for my 50th birthday cake-a-palooza.